 Like crypto, ETFs may be subject to market fluctuations, management fees, and regulatory changes.

 Owning Bitcoin yourself means not only can you hold it, but you can use it as a medium of exchange.
-You can even buy things like a house or a car.
+You can even buy things like a or a .
 With a spot Bitcoin ETF this may not be possible and you will have to sell units in the ETF for cash.

 Bitcoin ETFs are easy if you already have investments in other ETFs, however they lack the benefits of direct ownership.
 But you can rely on the expertise of fund managers if you don’t have experience yourself.